mdaffarudiyanto/vacation-planner-poc/README.md

 - charges a mock credit card,
 - shows all receipts in a My Trips tab.

-Built with Streamlit, LangGraph, and an open-source LLM via Groq (default: Qwen).
+Built with Streamlit, LangGraph, and an open-source LLM via Groq (default: OpenAI-OSS).
 The data is local-only (no real APIs).

 ## Demo flow